 With the legalization of hemp in the 2018 Farm Act, the world of CBD and hemp derived products opened up, and with those products, the need for hemp crop farming and hemp processing equipment.
 Let’s examine some of the equipment hemp farmers use here:

-Combine: Similar to combines that harvest other crops, the combine is used by hemp farmers to collect bulk hemp stalks for industrial use; however, this kind of machinery would drastically reduce the capability to create quality CBD oils as it compromises the quality of the hemp flower itself.
+Combine: Similar to combines that harvest other crops, the combine is used by hemp farmers to collect hemp stalks for industrial use; however, this kind of machinery would drastically reduce the capability to create quality CBD oils as it compromises the quality of the hemp flower itself.

 CBD Hemp Harvester: Used specifically to maintain the high quality of CBD hemp flower, this machinery carefully cuts the hemp flower at the stalk and loads the crop together to reduce any damage to the CBD flower.

-Decorticator: This particular piece of hemp farming equipment is very important to create any kind of industrial bulk hemp crop product.
+Decorticator: This particular piece of hemp farming equipment is very important to create any kind of industrial hemp product.
 Processor use decorticators to separate the fibrous internal material from the stem of the hemp.
 Both of these materials are used for separate purposes:

 Industrial Farming Materials

 On the inside of the hemp stalk is a fibrous material called the “bast.”
-This material is commonly used in production of high quality clothing, rugs, rope, and canvas.
-The common theme is that these products normally created from cotton, wool, silk, etc. can be replaced with a relatively prevalent source fiber material in this industry.
+This material is commonly used in production of clothing, rugs, rope, and canvas.
+The common theme is that these products normally created from cotton, wool, silk, etc. can be replaced with a relatively prevalent source material in this industry.
 This is why hemp has been revered as a kind of “miracle crop” for its many applications.

 The applications of the hemp business are seemingly endless, but how is the industrial processing practice done successfully?
 Let’s explore the procedure from start to finish.

 Industrial processing is often centered around the early stages of blooming as the focus lies primarily on the materials and fiber contained in the hemp stalk and not the flower.
-In order for processor to separate those components into high end usable materials, decortication is necessary.
+In order for processors to separate those components into high end usable materials, decortication is necessary.

 High CBD Hemp and Other Cannabinoid Extraction

 Whether making individual CBD oil at home with an alcohol extraction, or businesses extracting at an industrial scale, the process of decortication is unnecessary as the focus lies on the high CBD hemp flowers and other hemp compounds, not the fibrous materials from the stem of the hemp plant.
-The timing of this process is focused on the maturity of the plants to ensure high CBD content and mature hemp seeds.
+The timing of this process is focused on the maturity of the plant flower to ensure high CBD content and mature hemp seeds.

 There are also more cannabinoids and hemp compounds that are increasingly extracted and used from the hemp plant including CBG or Cannabigerol.
 CBG is an interesting cannabinoid on its own.
 Though CBG does not occur in naturally high levels in the hemp plant, there are ways to manipulate the levels of CBG for extraction purposes.
 Depending on the strain of plant, the way it is grown, and other contributing factors, CBG can be used in many of the same ways as CBD.
-Because it is more difficult to produce, home alcohol extractions are nearly impossible for this cannabinoid.

 The difference in CBG compared to CBD, however, is in its perceived medical effects.
 According to research and customer testimony, CBG is particularly effective at relieving pain – maybe more so than CBD alone.
-This provides interesting opportunities for CBG extraction, production and use in the recreational and medical industry – all of which start with the processing of the hemp or hemp plant.
+This provides interesting opportunities for CBG extraction, production and use in the recreational and medical industry – all of which start with the processing of the hemp plant.
 It will be interesting to see the increased studies performed on CBG and other cannabinoids derived from hemp by processor.